UMANGTEK/CanSat-FlightSoftware-2024/CanSat-FlightSoftware2024/README.md

 -camera to be added. <br>
 -cmdProcessing to be done. <br>
 -xBee Comms file to be checked and included in major FSW. <br>
+-Pitot Tube code and data yet to be written <br>